-Several Saints have a special relationship with the historic County of Essex, in fact there are nearly 20 Essex saints and they have all been especially revered in this county over many centuries.
+Several Saints have a special relationship with the historic County of Essex, in fact there are at least 20 Essex saints and they have all been especially revered in this county over many centuries.

 Christianity in Britain all started with the Romans who had been in Britain since 43 AD, only 10 years after the crucifixion of Jesus Christ.
 From those early years, there would have been Christians in Britain who would have experienced prejudice and perhaps prohibition and violence and many would have fulfilled their faith in secret.